A browser console permits you to access a remote server using a web browser. Browser consoles provide the following functionality:

 - Port numbers are checked for launching the remote console.

 - The agent and gateway are active on the target device or on the managed device.

 - Login information is available for the target device.

 When launching a console on a gateway, provide the localhost IP address:

 |7.00||7.00||All features except SSH-based shared drive|

-The types of supported protocols supported by the browser console are the following:
+The protocols supported by the browser console are:

 Add the details of the remote device on which you want to launch a console.
 You can also edit or delete the configured remote console.

 This procedure is the same when adding a Java console or a Browser console.